Revela: Dense Retriever Learning via Language Modeling: Experiments

 A frozen LM \(g_{\Phi}\) measures how well \(D_j\) explains \(D_i\):

 We train the retriever by aligning these two distributions for every anchor document:

 LM parameters \(\Phi\) remain fixed; only \(\Theta\) is optimized.

-\paragraph{Experimental setups} Both of temperatures, $\tau_{\!lm}$ and $\tau_r$, are set as 0.001.
+In our experiments, both of temperatures, $\tau_{\!lm}$ and $\tau_r$, are set as 0.001.
 REPLUG is training on the same datasets with \shorttitle, with the learning rate $5e^{-4}$ and the training steps 4500.
 All other experimental setups are identical to \shorttitle.